Tucuxi: Taxonomy

 The tucuxi (Sotalia fluviatilis) was described by Gervais and Deville in 1853, and the costero (Sotalia guianensis) by Pierre-Joseph van Bénéden in 1864.
 These two species were subsequently synonymized, with the two species being treated as subspecies of marine and freshwater varieties.
 The first to reassert differences between these two species was a three-dimensional morphometric study of Monteiro-Filho and colleagues.
 Subsequently, a molecular analysis by Cunha and colleagues unambiguously demonstrated that Sotalia guianensis was genetically differentiated from Sotalia fluviatilis.
 This finding was reiterated by Caballero and colleagues with a larger number of genes.
 The existence of two species has been generally accepted by the scientific community.

 Distribution

-The tucuxi exists along much of the length of the Amazon River and many of its tributaries, and is found in Venezuela, Brazil, Peru, Ecuador, southeastern Colombia.
+The tucuxi exists along much of the length of the Amazon River and many of its tributaries, and is found in Venezuela, Brazil, Peru, Ecuador, and southeastern Colombia.
 Numerous individuals have been seen in the Orinoco River further north, though it is not clear whether these are tucuxi or costero.
 The tucuxi has recently been found to inhabit a larger range, including the northeast portion of Brazil such as the state of Amapa, which includes more basins than the Amazon basin.
 This species occurs in freshwater habitats only.